 SCREEN: To be uploaded by Authors: Enabled under Low Cutoff is checked, cutoff Frequency of 0.5 Hz is entered, filter Order is chosen to 2, and OK is clicked.

 To remove cardioballistic artifacts, click the Transformations, then Special Signal Processing and CB (C-B) Correction tab.
 On the window that subsequently opens, select Use Peak Detection and check Semiautomatic Mode [1].
 Authors: Please confirm that the pronunciation guide (red italics font) for CB is correct.
+Under the Search Pulse Template section, insert Start[s] (start in second) as 60 and Length[s] (length in second) as 20.
+Then check Mark Found Template to confirm appropriate ECG channel is chosen [2].
+Insert parameters for Pulse Rate and Correlation and Amplitude, insert R (single letter ‘R’) for Mark Pulses with R-Peak Markers, and click on Next [3].
+Authors: Please confirm that the pronunciation guides (red italics fonts) for Start[s] and Length[s] are correct.

 SCREEN: To be uploaded by Authors: Transformations, then Special Signal Processing and CB Correction tab is clicked.
 Then, Use Peak Detection is selected, and Semiautomatic Mode is checked.

-Under the Search Pulse Template section, insert Start[s] (starts) as 60 and Length[s] (lengths) as 20.
-Then check Mark Found Template to confirm appropriate ECG channel is chosen [1].
-Insert parameters for Pulse Rate and Correlation and Amplitude, insert R (single letter ‘R’) for Mark Pulses with R-Peak Markers, and click on Next [2].
-Authors: Please confirm that the pronunciation guides (red italics fonts) for Start[s] and Length[s] are correct.

 SCREEN: To be uploaded by Authors: Under the Search Pulse Template section, Start[s] and Length[s] values are entered.
 Then, Mark Found Template is checked/ticked.

 SCREEN: To be uploaded by Authors: Parameters for Pulse Rate and Correlation and Amplitude are entered.
 Then R for Mark Pulses with R-Peak Markers is entered, and Next is clicked.